 This is something I would recommend for everyone to start with.
+I LOVE using this eye cream but I used to use this more cost-effective eye cream.
 It’s where we see wrinkles first and is one of the easiest habits to add to our routine.
 It’s also great to combat puffy eyes the next morning after a long night out.

 When I was 7 years old, I asked my mother how the models on the television had beautiful knees.
 I had dry, dust white knees and was envious of theirs.
 She told me they put lotion on every day.
 So I did too.

 If you don’t want to buy creams, because you’re not ready to say you’re ‘anti-aging’, then this is what you should definitely do!
+I’ve been using this lotion for 10 years and I absolutely recommend it.
 Dry skin shows age, especially in your hands and elbows.

 There's a reason we've all been warned on the dangers of sun exposure (You know that whole skin cancer thing).
 It also adds age spots, freckles, and wrinkles just like the hide they tan into leather.
 So the best thing to prevent seeing that reflecting on your skin is to wear sunscreen.
 Every day.
 I buy face moisturizer with SPF 30 pre-mixed in so I don't have to remember multiple products.

 The biggest realization that I was aging was the day I waved to a friend across the way from me and my WHOLE arm waved with me!
-I was so confused what this flabby thing attached to my shoulder was.
+I was so confused about this flabby thing attached to my shoulder.
 This also came after I realized my butt was starting to droop.
 It was a rough week.